GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 A number of CSS properties can be changed in a much more performant manner.
 For example, `transform` animations can be used to translate, scale, rotate, or skew without triggering a re-layout and so completely avoiding layout shifts.

-When animations are instead done by changing `top` and `left` CSS propertes instead of using `transform: translate`, layout shifts occur.
+When animations are instead done by changing `top` and `left` CSS properties instead of using `translate`, layout shifts occur.
 This happens **even when the element being moved is in it's own layer and so does not cause shifts to other elements**.
-The net effect to the user may be the same, but one is counted as CLS, and one is not.
-This may seem like CLS should be changed to treat these the same, but there are other considerable performance benefits of using non-composited animations.
+Composited animations via `translate` are exempt from CLS as they cannot impact other elements.
+There are also other considerable performance benefits of using non-composited animations since they do no cause re-layout and therefore are much less work for the browser.

 To learn more about what CSS properties trigger layout see [High-performance animations](/animations-guide/).